Variational Quantum Linear Solver (VQLS) with Linear Combination of Unitaries (LCU) Block Encoding

 While the output of VQLS mirrors that of the HHL Quantum Linear-Solving Algorithm, VQLS distinguishes itself by its ability to operate on Noisy Intermediate-Scale Quantum (NISQ) computers.
 In contrast, HHL necessitates more robust quantum hardware and a larger qubit count, despite offering a faster computation speedup.

-How to Build the Algorithm with Classiq
+Building the Algorithm with Classiq

 Quantum Part: Variational Circuit